Examples of Good Map Design#

 Orientation#

-Even if by default the majority of the maps are oriented to the North, it is still necessary to specify the orientation of the map.
-It is often indicated by an arrow to the North.
-Sometimes the orientation of different in order to optimize the representation of the study area on the map.
+Even though the majority of the maps are oriented towards the north, it is still necessary to specify the orientation of your map.
+This is often indicated by an arrow pointing to the north, as sometimes a non-northwards orientation is used to represent the study area.

 Sources#

 Any data represented on a map should have its sources indicated.
-This provides a record of the data used, but also references the author of the data.
+This provides a record of the data used, but also credits the author of the data.
 The reader will then be able to look for more information on the sources if he wishes.
-Open access geographic data, such as OpenStreetMap, are more and more numerous and must also be cited on the maps.
+Open access geographic data, such as OpenStreetMap, are increasingly population and must also be cited on maps.

 1. Proportional circles vs. solid colors#